meridional/Mr.HS/README.md

 So Master program is can interface with worker servers implemented in any programming languages with any framework.
 Of course, the implementation that I provided here is in Haskell.

+## Examples
+Examples using the framework can be found in the `src/examples/` directory.